-This includes avoiding saturated fats and trans fats, and eating healthy mono- and polyunsaturated fats such as those found in olive oil, nuts, and avocadoes.
+This includes avoiding saturated fats and trans fats, and eating healthy mono- and polyunsaturated fats such as those found in olive oil, nuts, and avocados.
 Unsaturated fats are important building blocks of myelin and nervous system tissue.

 Keep in mind that moderation is the key.
 Less than 30 percent of daily calories should come from any kind of fat.

-According to the Swank MS Foundation, overall calories from fat should be less than 30 percent of daily intake, or a maximum of 65 grams of total fat a day.
+According to the Swank MS Foundation, overall calories from fat should be less than 30 percent of daily intake — a maximum of 65 grams of total fat per day.

 However, some researchers aren’t convinced there’s enough current data to back up his claims.
 Studies are ongoing to determine if the Swank diet or other extremely low-fat diets have significant benefits for people with MS.

+Several studies have shown that increasing intake of polyunsaturated fatty acids (PUFAs) may help people with MS. These unsaturated fats have anti-inflammatory effects in animal studies.
 Linoleic acid, an omega-6 fatty acid, in combination with other nutrients including omega-3 fatty acids, decreased relapse rates and slowed disease progression in a clinical trial.
 However, other studies show no effect.

 Overall, researchers are not yet sure if it’s worthwhile to add supplementation with PUFAs to an MS treatment regimen.
 Studies are inconclusive, and research is ongoing.

 Research published in the Journal of Therapeutic Advances in Neurological Disorders suggests that vitamin D can also influence relapse rate and the number of lesions seen on MRIs.
-However, there still needs to be more studies for conclusive evidence.
+However, more studies are needed for conclusive evidence.

 Gluten is a protein found in wheat and some other grains.
 The presence of these antibodies suggests a link between immune intolerance to gluten and autoimmune diseases like MS.

 However, other research findings and some neurologists suggest that there is no link between gluten antibodies and MS. More studies need to be done to draw any solid conclusions.

 Free radicals do some of the damage that occurs during the formation of MS lesions.
 Free radicals cause oxidative stress, and can be neutralized by antioxidants like vitamins A, C, E, beta carotene, lutein, lycopene, and selenium.

-How the gut microbiome, or intestinal bacteria population, affects neurodegenerative diseases is a new frontier in research.
-Early research shows that improving gut bacteria can reduce the risk of gut permeability, may improve symptoms of MS, and may slow the progression of the disease.
+How the gut microbiome (intestinal bacteria population) affects neurodegenerative diseases is a new frontier in research.
+Early research shows that improving gut bacteria can reduce the risk of gut permeability.
+It may also improve symptoms of MS and slow the progression of the disease.